larrykollar/Humanist/docs/bookmeta.md

   for the table of contents.
   The template substitutes `$toc-title$` with this value.

-## The `include-before` block {.section}
+## Front matter {.section}

-The value of this key
-is the first content in the HTML `<body>`.
+The value of the `include-before` key is the first content in the HTML `<body>`.
 In this example, it is only the title page;
-you could add a copyright statement or a publication history here as well.
+you could add a copyright statement here as well.

+The title page is optionally followed by a publication history, specified by the `pub-history` block.
+The default heading is "Publication History," the value of `pubhist-title` overrides it.

-The template outputs the table of contents immediately after `include-before` content.
+The template outputs the table of contents next.
+The default heading is "Table of Contents," the value of `toc-title` overrides it.

 ## Variables {.section}